DarthGigi/Showcase-Website/src/pages/refunds.md

 ## Communication

-- Customers will be notified of their refund status and the resolution through the support request channel on the Discord server.
+- Customers will be notified of their refund status and the resolution through their existing support request originally made to request the refund.

 Please note that this refund policy is subject to change, and it is recommended to review the policy periodically here for any updates.

 <small class="text-muted">
-  This Privacy Policy is effective as of <time datetime="18-05-2023">May 18th 2023</time>
+  This Refund Policy is effective as of <time datetime="31-05-2023">May 31st 2023</time>
   <br/>
-  This Privacy Policy was last revised on <time datetime="28-05-2023">May 28th 2023</time>
+  This Refund Policy was last revised on <time datetime="31-05-2023">May 31st 2023</time>
 </small>